Mexican Corn Dip

 Large cast iron skillet

-You can use plain Greek yogurt (a tad healthier) or sour cream in place of the mayonnaise.
+Use plain Greek yogurt (a tad healthier) or sour cream.

-Feta cheese and queso fresco are both great substitutes for the cotjia cheese, and can be found at most local grocery stores.
+Both feta cheese and queso fresco are excellent substitutes, and can be found at most local grocery stores.

-Absolutely!
-For mild flavors, skip the jalapenos and chili powder or substitute a can of mild diced green chiles.
+For milder flavors, skip the jalapeños and chili powder or substitute a can of mild diced green chiles instead.

 Ingredients